In the spirit of innovation and being good citizens of our world, hotels in Asia share how they are making a difference.

 15) Hack for Hyatt

-To stay ahead of cybersecurity challenges, Hyatt Hotels Corporation is inviting “ethical hackers” to its websites and mobile apps for potential vulnerabilities.
+To stay ahead of cybersecurity challenges, Hyatt Hotels Corporation is inviting “ethical hackers” to test its websites and mobile apps for potential vulnerabilities.
 The hotel company has teamed up with HackerOne to launch a public bug bounty programme for security researchers to identify possible flaws in data security in exchange for cash rewards.

 16) Fondness for art